People-Pleasing & Repressed Emotions

 • Practice Saying “No”: This might feel difficult at first, but saying “no” doesn’t make you a bad person.
 It means you’re choosing to respect your own needs.
 Start small—perhaps with requests that feel less risky—and work up to bigger decisions.

 • Define Your Boundaries: Take some time to think about where you’d like to set clearer boundaries.
 Do you need more time for yourself?
-Are there relationships where you feel drained?
 Do you need help navigating boundaries within a relationship?
-Creating boundaries around these areas can help you feel more secure and respected.

 • Be Gentle with Yourself: Change takes time.
 Try not to criticize yourself if you find this process challenging.
 People pleasing is a coping tool you developed long ago and isn’t serving you as much anymore.